Nikos Zisis

 During his senior men's club playing career, Zisis won the 2008 EuroLeague championship, while he was a member of the Russian club CSKA Moscow.
 Zisis also won nine national league championships, in various European domestic leagues.
 He won a Greek League title, four Italian League titles, two Russian League titles, and two German League titles.

 In addition to that, he also won nine European national domestic cup titles.
 He won two Greek Cups, four Italian Cups, one Russian Cup, and two German Cups.
 He also won five European national domestic super cup titles.
 As he won four Italian Supercups and one German Supercup.
 Two of his club teams, HAN Thessaloniki and Brose Bamberg, retired his team jerseys.

-As a member of the senior Greek national basketball team, Zisis won the gold medal at the 2005 EuroBasket, the silver medal at the 2006 FIBA World Cup, and the bronze medal at the 2009 EuroBasket.
+As a member of the senior Greek national basketball team, Zisis won the gold medal at the 2005 FIBA EuroBasket, the silver medal at the 2006 FIBA World Cup, and the bronze medal at the 2009 FIBA EuroBasket.

-Early years
+Early life and youth career

 Zisis started his basketball playing career in 1996, playing with the junior teams of HAN Thessaloniki (English: YMCA Thessaloniki).
 He was with the club until 2000.
-The club would later go on to retire his jersey, in 2021.
+The club would later go on to retire his jersey in 2021.

+Nikos' high school team was Mandoulides Schools.
+In 1999 and 2000, Zisis won the Panhellenic Schools Basketball Championship, which is the Greek national high school basketball championship.
+In 1999, in Jerusalem, he also won the International School Sport Federation (ISF)'s Under-18 age category World Schools Basketball Championship.

 Professional career

 AEK Athens

-At the age of 17, Zisis moved to Athens, and to the Greek League team AEK, where he began his professional basketball career.
-With AEK, he won the Greek Cup in 2001, and also the Greek League championship, in 2002.
+At the age of 17, Zisis moved to Athens and to the Greek League team AEK, where he began his professional basketball career.
+With AEK, he won the Greek Cup in 2001 and also the Greek League championship in 2002.
 He also won the Greek League Best Young Player award in 2002.

 Benetton Treviso

 After playing with the Greek club AEK Athens, Zisis moved to Treviso, Italy, and played on the Italian League team Benetton Treviso.
 With Treviso, he won the Italian Super Cup and the Italian League championship in the year 2006, and also the Italian Cup in the year 2007.
-He then left Italy, and moved to Moscow, Russia.
+He then left Italy and moved to Moscow, Russia.